ARLINGTON, Texas (AP) — That high-flying act from "Dunk City" busted most everybody's NCAA tournament brackets and left an indelible mark on March.

 Bet you know what FGCU is now.

-Florida Gulf Coast, the No. 15 seed few people knew much about only a week ago, had their improbable run to the NCAA round of 16 ended by a 62-50 loss late Friday night — actually only a few minutes before midnight.
+Florida Gulf Coast, the No. 15 seed few people knew much about only a week ago, had its improbable run to the NCAA round of 16 ended by a 62-50 loss late Friday night — actually only a few minutes before midnight.
 SEC regular-season champion Florida is headed to its third consecutive regional final.

-"We definitely defied a lot of odds," said Sherwood Brown, the dreadlocked guard who Gulf Coast's only senior starter.
+"We definitely defied a lot of odds," said Sherwood Brown, the dreadlocked guard who is Gulf Coast's only senior starter.
 "Pretty much no one in the nation expected us to make it this far."

 Early against Florida, the Eagles (26-11) seemed even looser than they had in their victories over No. 2 seed Georgetown and No. 7 seed San Diego State.
-And they had a big run came early this time.
+And they had a big run that came early this time.

 Chase Fieler had 3-pointers to start and cap an 11-0 run, raising his hands in the air after the second that put Gulf Coast ahead 15-4 and led to a timeout by Florida coach Billy Donovan less than 7 minutes into the game.

 In between the 3s, Gulf Coast had some of the schoolyard-like plays that earned them that "Dunk City" moniker.